devopsdays/devopsdays-web/content/events/2024-singapore/sponsor.md

 ### Do we get any sponsored talks

-No, but you are welcome to submit a proposal for consideration through our [CFP Site](https://www.papercall.io/dodsin23)
+Absolutely not.
+Devopsdays does not sell conference speaking slots; sponsors' employees are welcome to submit talk proposals.
+You _can_, as a participant, suggest an Open space topic within your problem space.
+You are welcome to submit a proposal for consideration through our [CFP Site](https://www.papercall.io/dodsin23)

 ### How many talk tracks do you have